msyamkumar/cs220-projects/spring20/p5/README.md

 # return index of deadliest hurricane over the given date range
 def format_damage(damage):
   # TODO check the last character of the string
-  # and then convert it to appropriate number in integer
+  # and then convert it to appropriate integer by slicing and type casting
   pass
 ```